 "Most Recently" Clause

 The "most recently" clause allows you to select only users who had that certain property value as their most recent value.
 This clause is useful if you have a user property where the values change often for users and you only want the cohort definition to query on a user's most recent value (e.g. push notifications enabled where most new users in the first 30 days of use will have push notifications disabled at first and then later on enabled).
-The following cohort shows you the users who have performed 'AddFriend' greater than seven times during the last 30 days and also had the United States as their last known location.

 Please note that when looking at most recent numerical property value, we interpret a missing property as a value of "0".